MUDE-2025/PA1.5/2_ice_classic.md

 ![Fork repository](https://files.mude.citg.tudelft.nl/fork1.png)

 ## Task 1.3 Add prediction to fork
-To add your prediction, add your GitHub username in the list in `data/predictions.txt` and enter a prediction in the format (YYYY-MM-DD HH:MM:SS) (year, month, day, hour, minute, seconds).
+To add your prediction, add your student ID in the list in `data/predictions.txt` and enter a prediction in the format (YYYY-MM-DD HH:MM:SS) (year, month, day, hour, minute, seconds).

 The repo is set up to automatically update the figure every time a commit is made.
 However, for your fork this is disabled for security reasons.
 If you want to see your prediction being added to the figure in your own repo, enable workflow under `Actions`.